ascend4/ascend4/solvers/cmslv/DECOMP.md

 boundary, integer, and mixed blocks. `recommended` is true only when both are true.

-The direct QRSlv `partition=1` handoff is disabled in legacy CMSlv and enabled only by the opt-in `cmslv2` parameter.
-Two experiments matter:
+The direct QRSlv `partition=1` handoff remains disabled in CMSlv, including CMSlv2.
+Three experiments now matter:

 - mutating QRSlv's `partition` parameter at CMSlv iteration time disrupted `linmassbal.a4c`;
-- enabling QRSlv partitioning at subsidiary-solver setup is stable for `linmassbal.a4c` and is covered by `linmassbal_cmslv2`, but the earlier global experiment broke the `pipeline` CMSlv self-test.
+- enabling QRSlv partitioning at subsidiary-solver setup was stable for `linmassbal.a4c` in an earlier experiment, but the global approach is no longer used because it broke the `pipeline` CMSlv self-test;
+- QRSlv `external_blocks=TRUE` with `partition=FALSE` is covered by
+  `solver_qrslv.external_blocks` and proves that QRSlv can consume a block list installed before QRSlv presolve.

 The likely reason is solver-control granularity.
 QRSlv partition mode advances one real block at a time, then CMSlv immediately performs global boundary